hhuang4-mle/LLM_Notes/evaluation.md

 This dataset was pulished on 2021.
 At that time, most recent models had near random-chance accuracy.
 The author states that for GPT-3, 9 out of the 10 lowest-accuracy tasks are STEM subjects that emphasize mathematics or calculations.
 The highest score for GPT-3’s was an accuracy of 69% for US Foreign Policy.
 Overall, UnifiedQA did best on marketing, with an accuracy of 82.5%.

 More recent models such as GPT-4 now performs a lot better.
 For instance, GPT-4 reaches an average accuracy of 86.4% on the dataset, and Google's Gemini Ultra achieves 90%.
 A list of ranking can be found [here](https://paperswithcode.com/sota/multi-task-language-understanding-on-mmlu).

+---

+## WinoGrande

+The previous benchmark dataset, Winograd Schema Challenge (WSC), is a dataset designed for commonsense reasoning with 273 expert-crafted pronoun resolution problems.
+As the recent LLM model already reached over 90% accuracy on WSC, WinoGrande is then introduced.

+[WinoGrande](https://winogrande.allenai.org/) is a large-scale dataset of 44k problems.
+It is adjusted to improve both the scale and the hardness of the WSC.

+A few sample test case from the WinoGrande are listed below.

+### Example 1

+**Question**

+> Donald was poorer than Leslie was because companies had found oil on the property of _____.
+>
+> A. Donald
+> B. Leslie

+**Answer**: B

+### Example 2

+**Question**

+> Jeffrey is unable to spend more money than Aaron because _____ earns a lot less.
+>
+> A. Jeffrey
+> B. Aaron

+**Answer**: A

+### Example 3

+**Question**

+> Christopher bought new crystal plates from Kevin because _____ wanted to give it for a gift on Christmas.
+>
+> A. Christopher
+> B. Kevin

+**Answer**: A

+So far, ST-MoE-32B 269B is the model achieving highest accuracy (96.1) on WinoGrande.
+Most well known models can reach an accuracy higher than 80 percent.
+For example,

+* The accuracy of GPT-3.5 on WinoGrande is 81.6
+* The accuracy of GPT-4 on WinoGrande is 87.5
+* The accuracy of Claude 3 Opus on WinoGrande is 88.5

+A list of ranking can be found [here](https://huggingface.co/datasets/winogrande/viewer).